 Typically for serving sizes, I do one large chicken quarter or two chicken thighs per person.

-You can also make this recipe using chicken breast.
+You can also make maple roasted chicken using chicken breast.
 However, I’m not a fan of light meat so I stick with thighs and legs.

 As long as you know your preference between dark and light meat, you can customize it to your liking.

-Before you start to cook, make sure you prep the chicken quarters properly.
+Before you start your recipe for chicken quarters, make sure you prep the chicken quarters properly.
 Pat them completely dry then rub both sides with salt.

 Next, heat your oil in a large skillet until hot.
 It’s important to not rush this because if your oil isn’t hot, your chicken skin won’t brown and crisp up properly.